autorealm/faddle/README.md

-﻿Faddle - a liberalization PHP Framework
+Faddle - a liberalization PHP Framework
 =================================
 Faddle Framework is just a PHP MVC system to give developers the creative experience of developing a web application.
 It's designed to be lightweight and modular, allowing developers to build better and easy to maintain&migrate code with PHP.